varunrao/aws-blog-emr-ranger/v2/README.md

 - Before running spark jobs, create HDFS home directory for each user
 - Sample table DDL, SQL and Spark code can be found under [user queries](userqueries)

-#### WARNING: The EMRFS S3 plugin only works when calls are made through EMRFS.
-By default Hive, Spark and Presto will use EMRFS.
-Direct access to S3 outside EMRFS will NOT be controlled by the Ranger policies.
+> WARNING: The EMRFS S3 plugin only works when calls are made through EMRFS.
+By default Hive, Spark and Presto will use EMRFS to make calls to S3.
+Direct access to S3 outside EMRFS (Boto/cli etc) will NOT be controlled by the Ranger policies.

 ### References: